Estate Planning - Tax Avoidance

 Estate Planning

-One product that we make available, includes a life changes option, which allows a refund of up to 70% of your premiums after 15 years have passed, which may come into play in the case you have sold some assets, or your circumstances have changed.
+Not for everyone, but for added flexibility we also provide a life changes option, which allows a refund of up to 70% of your premiums after 15 years have passed.
+This can prove most effective in the event that you have sold some assets, or your circumstances have changed.

 Questions & Answers